 During my social work program, I specialized in working in Indigenous and Rural communities.
 My focus during the program was on the interactions between environmental and social justice issues and the mental, emotional, physical, and spiritual health benefits of connecting with the Earth.
 At this time, I worked in school-based settings with K-12th graders, including alternative high schools and community schools.

-I currently work at the Center at Heron Hill, an outpatient eco and animal assisted therapy group practice located on a 60 acre horse farm outside of the city of Portland.
+I currently work at the Center at Heron Hill, an outpatient eco and animal-assisted therapy group practice located on a 60-acre horse farm outside of the city of Portland.
 The land includes trails, creeks, meadows, as well as horses, donkeys, sheep, goats, and pigs.
 My practice has expanded to work across the lifespan.
-I now mainly work with adults, but also enjoy working with teens.
+I now mainly work with adults, but also enjoy working with teens and older children.

 education + certifications